-My interest in sociological cults came about because of my younger brother’s involvement and entrapment in the Way International in the early 1980s.
-Although my brother left the Way in the 1987 it bothered me that a highly intelligent college student could be lured into an authoritarian group.
-I watched in horror as he devoted seven years of his life to their cause while almost destroying himself both physically and emotionally.
-He left the cult physically in 1987 but spent years breaking free mentally.
+My interest in sociological cults grew from my younger brother’s involvement in the Way International in the early 1980s.
+Although he left the Way in the 1987 it baffled me that such an intelligent and well meaning person lured into a cult.
+I watched in pain as he devoted seven years of his life to their cause and in the process destroying himself physically, financially and emotionally.
+He left the Way physically in 1987 but spent years breaking free mentally.

-We both determined to understand what had happened to him and, just as importantly, the how and why.
+Later we both determined to understand what had happened to him and and why.

 We begin reading all we could about sociological cults including ground breaking books like Steve Hassan’s Combatting Mind Control and Michael Langone’s Recovery From Cults: Help For Victim of Psychological and Spiritual Abuse.
 I visited websites including Rick Ross’s website and (sadly) the now defunct FACTNET site to help my brother as he struggled for years to put his experience behind him.

 I stumbled across Tik Tok’s writings in late 2006 through a link to his website everynationexposed (http://everynationexposed.blogspot.com/) on FACTNET.